-Is a dessert board is technically a charcuterie board?
-No, not in the true definition of the word.
+Is a dessert board technically a charcuterie board?
+No, not in the true definition of the word, as you can see.
 But in essence, sure, a snack board of delicious eats you can enjoy with friends?
 Yes, that’s what we’re going for!
 Whatever you call it, let’s get to the assembly of this yummilicious sweet dessert board.

 What to Put on a Dessert Board

 There is no shortage of ideas for what to add to a dessert board.
 The beautiful thing about a snacky board is that you can easily mix-and-match ingredients.

 A board is perfect for a party where guests can pick and choose their own treats, and even better when you have a variety of dietary needs because it’s completely customizable!

 Here are some of my favorite base ideas for a dessert board, and what I like to always have on mine.
 To keep this board simple, make only one or two items and buy the rest.
 Easy, peasy!

 Having a main component on the board for dipping is ideal because it gives the board a “base”, or a starting point – or a theme – as you brainstorm what other ingredients you’ll pair with it.
 Some of my favorite dessert dips include:

 - Espresso Ganache: hands-down my favorite dip for a dessert board because it’s absolutely luxurious, indulgent, and rich.
 It’s a delicious dip to pair with so many items, and there’s nothing better than strawberries and chocolate, is there?